GaiAma/Coding4GaiAma/packages/gatsby-plugin-goatcounter/README.md

         // Avoids sending pageview hits from custom paths
         exclude: [];

         // Delays sending pageview hits on route update (in milliseconds)
         pageTransitionDelay: 0,

-        // Defines where to place the tracking script - boolean `true` in the head and `false` in the body
+        // Defines where to place the tracking script
+        // boolean `true` in the head and `false` in the body
         head: false,

-        // set to true to include a gif to count non-JS users
+        // Set to true to include a gif to count non-JS users
         pixel: false,

-        // Allow requests from local addresses (localhost, 192.168.0.0, etc.) for testing the integration locally.
+        // Allow requests from local addresses (localhost, 192.168.0.0, etc.)
+        // for testing the integration locally.
-        // TIP: set up a `Additional Site` in your GoatCounter settings and use its code conditionally when you `allowLocal`, example below
+        // TIP: set up a `Additional Site` in your GoatCounter settings
+        // and use its code conditionally when you `allowLocal`, example below
         allowLocal: false,

-        // override the default localStorage key more below
+        // Override the default localStorage key more below
         localStorageKey: 'skipgc',

+        // Disabled by default.
+        // Setting it to boolean true will clean the URL from
+        // `?ref` & `?utm_` parameters before sending it to GoatCounter
+        // It uses `window.history.replaceState` to clean the URL in the
+        // browser address bar as well.
+        // This is to prevent ref tracking ending up in your users bookmarks.
+        urlCleanup: false,
       },
     },
   ],